 With over 24,000 different devices and platforms, it is vital that your site is optimized across the board to increase conversion rates and sales.
 Recent data shows that more than half of e-commerce browsing and 28% of purchases come from mobile devices.
 Testing the functionality of your site across a large proportion of devices will eradicate any foreboding errors and is a vital part of your marketing and QA development.
 Do this not only before Black Friday.

 One of the most robust testing frameworks out there is Selenium, definitely worth checking out.
 The tool is specifically designed to test web applications and websites.

 Another cool way to perform functional tests is with robotic process automation tools, like UiPath.
 RPA tools can do some very handy things like test data and regression testing.

 So we can say RPA is the next level of existing automation tools.
-It allow people to build a very complex rules based process with very little software development skills.
+It allows people to build a very complex rules-based process with very little software development skills.
 You can do all things using UI Path which can be done by Selenium but vise versa is not possible.

 A few ways Bunnyshell will help you run tests easier :